 M&G fixed income funds

 Investing in commercial property has the potential to generate income and capital growth as part of a balanced investment portfolio.

 More on property

 M&G Property Portfolio

-Multi-asset funds invest across a range of assets, thereby offering investors a diversified blend of equities, fixed interest securities, property, cash and currencies in a single portfolio.
+Multi-asset funds typically invest across a range of assets, thereby offering investors a mix of equities, fixed income securities, property, cash and currencies in a single portfolio.